Referrals 2.0: Integrating With Salesforce/Marketing Automation Provider

 - Duplicate leads are handled in the following way:

 - Salesforce - when pushing leads to Salesforce, a duplicate lead will not be created.
 It will not overwrite existing fields for that lead but will update blank fields on the lead record with new information.
 However, if the lead is a campaign member, it will fail to push.

 - Marketo, Hubspot, and Eloqua - when pushing leads to either Marketo, Hubspot or Eloqua, a duplicate lead will not be created.
 It will overwrite existing fields with new information.

 You first need to enable the Influitive API integration to allow Referrals 2.0 to integrate with your Salesforce or Marketing Automation provider instance.

-2.1 Login to Influitive, and click on your name in the top right corner of Admin View and go to Integrations
+2.1 Login to Influitive, and click on the cog wheel in the top right corner of Admin View and go to Integrations.

 2.2 Under Categories, go to Marketing > Influitive API > Manage

 2.4 Click on the Setup tab.
 This will reveal your Authorization Token and X_ORG_ID.
 Make note of these values, as you will need them later for triggering outbound Salesforce messages.

 3. Authorize your Referrals 2.0 with Salesforce OR your Marketing Automation System